How to Become a Private Investigator in New Mexico (2026)

 What are the requirements to become a licensed PI in New Mexico?

-New Mexico requires: U.S. citizenship, minimum age 21, high school diploma or equivalent, no felony convictions, 6,000 hours of investigative experience within the last 5 years, passing a jurisprudence exam, a $10,000 surety bond, and a $400 application fee plus $44 fingerprint fee.
-All licenses are issued by the RLD Private Investigations Advisory Board.
+New Mexico requires: U.S. citizenship, minimum age 21, high school diploma or GED, no felony convictions, 6,000 hours of investigative experience within the 5 years preceding application, passing a jurisprudence exam (included in application fee), a $10,000 surety bond, and a $400 application fee plus $44 fingerprint fee.
+All licenses are issued by the RLD Private Investigations Advisory Board under NMSA § 61-27B.

-How much experience do I need to get a PI license in New Mexico?
+How much PI experience do I need in New Mexico?

 What is the jurisprudence exam for NM PI licensing?

-Can I carry a firearm as a private investigator in New Mexico?
+Can I record phone calls as a PI in New Mexico?

 How long is a New Mexico PI license valid?

-Individual PI licenses are valid for 2 years (biennially).
-Renewal fee is $300 for an individual license.
-Agency licenses also renew every 2 years at $200.
-Submit renewal applications before your license expiration date.
-Operating with an expired PI license in New Mexico can result in enforcement action by RLD.
+Individual PI licenses are valid for 2 years (biennial).
+Renewal fee is $300 per renewal cycle.
+Agency licenses renew every 2 years at $200.
+Submit renewal applications before your expiration date.
+Operating with an expired PI license in New Mexico is subject to enforcement action by the Board, including potential license revocation.

 Robert Smith